iMoHd8/CodeClause-Internship/1. House Price Prediction/Readme.md

 # House Price Prediction Model
-### This is The 1st Task in The Internship of CodeClause Internship in Artificial Intellagence
+### This is The 1st Task in The Internship of CodeClause Internship in Artificial Intelligence

 #### The task is prediction of house price using Regression Algorithms.